At our site, you’ll only find unbiased reviews. However, we do earn profit from our affiliate links.

 The TV frame itself is actually a little thinner in person than I expected, but it still isn’t completely flat.

-Overall, the build quality is totally adequate – it won’t cause you any real issues but it isn’t anything too special either.
+Overall, the build quality is totally adequate – it won’t cause you any real issues as long as you take care of it well enough, but it isn’t anything too special either.

 Smart TV Functionality

 Like many Insignia TVs, the NS-50DF710NA19 uses the Amazon Fire TV OS.
 I have always had very good experiences with the Fire TV OS and it still works just as smoothly with the NS-50DF710NA19 as it has before.

 Fire TV has a great selection of compatible apps and can use HDR in many of its applications.
 Unfortunately, unlike newer versions of Fire TV, this one does not have HDR support for YouTube, which is unfortunate but nothing that will be deal breaking to the vast majority of users.

 The Fire TV OS also has a great interface that is about as easy to use as Netflix’s.
 If you plan on using Casting or Alexa Voice Assistant then you will really use this Smart TV to its full potential.
 Overall, I had no major issues with the NS-50DF710NA19’s Smart functions and was very satisfied with its performance.

 Let me begin with the good news: the Insignia NS-50DF710NA19 is quite good when it comes to having accurate contrast ratios and 4K resolution display.
 It also has pretty low input lag which makes it a solid choice as a gaming TV.

 Unfortunately, the bad outweighs the good with this set.
 I found that this set was disappointing in many areas, including color accuracy, viewing angles, and handling glare and reflections.
 This would be especially annoying in well lit-up rooms or during daytime viewing.
 Even the HDR was merely decent but I’ve seen better, even on TVs in a similar price range.